susanpallmann/witches-and-wagers/README.md

      * Checks if gold amount is the winning value or greater and changes game phase if so.
   * Created bet payout functionality.
   * This completes planned database write functions for the host screen.
+  * Moved some functions from host.js to common.js to be used by both host and client.
+These include:
+     * databaseWrite
+     * adjustGold
+  * Also moved global variables to common.js, just in case they are needed in both host and client functions.

 - [X] 08/30/21 - 08/31/21: